SupremeCommanderMaps/SurvivalVersus/README.md

 ## Installation

 * Download the [latest version of the map][download]
-* Extract the zip and rename the directory from `FinalRushPro5-master` to `Final Rush Pro 5`
+* Extract the zip.
+The result should be a directory named `Final Rush Pro 5`
 * Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`

 Note: you do not need to have the FinalRushPro3 mod like you did with version 4 of this map.